Affordable housing | Sevenoaks District Council

 Rural and community-led housing

 • Land to rear of Clarks Lane, Halstead – 10 homes by English Rural Housing Association.
-All for social housing.
+All social housing.